dsbowen/Hemlock/docs_md/tutorial/first_project.md

 !!! note
     You will only have to run `hlk init` once per project.

-!!! error
+??? error "Cannot uninstall PyYAML"
-    You may see an error message starting with *Cannot uninstall PyYAML*.
     To fix this, run:

     ```bash
     $ pip install --ignore-installed pyyaml
     ```

-!!! note "If using Windows git bash"
+??? note "If using Windows git bash"
     After changing into your project directory, set up your virtual environment:

     ```bash